-Determining whether or not you have an increased risk of developing cancer can have potentially life-saving implications.
-For example, you may undergo more frequent screenings if you know you're at risk for a particular type of cancer or may elect to undergo preventive surgery.
-Finding out that you're not at increased risk can also be very helpful, especially when you have a family history of cancer.
-See Are You at Risk for Inheirited Cancer?
+Determining whether you have an increased risk of developing cancer can have life-saving implications.
+For example, you may undergo more frequent screenings or elect to undergo preventive surgery.
+Finding out that you're not at increased risk can also be helpful, especially when you have a family history of cancer.
+See Are You at Risk for Inherited Cancer?

-It’s important to keep in mind that most cancer is not due to inherited mutations.
+Most cancer, however, is not due to inherited mutations.
 Researchers estimate that only 5 to 15 percent of cancers are hereditary, depending on the type of cancer.
-A positive test for increased risk doesn’t indicate that cancer will develop.
+And a positive test for increased risk doesn’t necessarily mean that cancer will develop.